Ahendall/School-robotics-and-coding/Unit 2 - Python/[IMPORTANT] Summative Assignment/README.md

 ### Self Reflection

 ***What went well:*** \
+I thought I did very well working on this project.
 Overall, coding the project was fairly simple with only a few issues.
 And when there was an issue, I managed to overcome it.
 I really like how the project turned out as well.
 I also thought that it was good that I made a CA and SA version of the project just so that there's an original experience, and a simplified one so that it's easier for the user.\
 ***Possible improvements:*** \
 I could have tried to utilize list variables, but I just wasn't sure how I would use them in this specific story.\
  Also, I could have spent some time on making sure that the Audio files were properly leveled so that you wouldn't have to keep adjusting your volume throughout the story.